altock/Kaggle/GoT/docs/index.rst

 ..
-Bosch documentation master file, created by sphinx-quickstart.
+GoT documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bosch documentation!
+GoT documentation!
 ==============================================

 Contents: